MFT Degrees, Schools, and Careers in Colorado

 Career Opportunities for MFTs in Colorado

 Following completion of coursework and individuals with a Master’s degree in MFT can choose to work in a variety of settings, including individual and family services, outpatient care centers, state government, local governments, and residential care facilities, among others.
-The Bureau of Labor Statistics indicates that the median annual wage for MFTs is around $48,600.
+The Bureau of Labor Statistics indicates that the median annual wage for MFTs is around $56,570 as of May 2022.
 However, the specifics of this salary will vary depending on the setting in question.
-Outpatient care center, residential care, or individual and family services will offer median salaries ranging from $43,510-47,240.
+Hospitals, local government agencies, and home health services (the highest-paying employers on average) pay average salaries between $79,110 and $121,160.

-On the other hand, MFTs working in state and local government positions previously made a median salary of $69,700.
-Specifically within Colorado, the salary outlook is even more promising; in May of 2015, MFTs in Colorado made a average annual salary of just above $50,000.
-Job outlook and growth is positive for MFTs as well; nationally, MFT positions are expected to increase around 15 percent in the upcoming decade.
+On the other hand, MFTs working in state government positions previously made a median salary of $79,110.
+Specifically within Colorado, the salary outlook is even more promising; in May of 2022, MFTs in Colorado made an average annual salary of just above $61,000.
+Job outlook and growth is positive for MFTs as well; nationally, MFT positions are expected to increase around 14% in the upcoming decade.
 Research the CO MFT licensure requirements.